syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 </tr>
 <tr>
 <td>TextPropertySeparator</td>
-<td>The separator that appears in the free text annotation edit toolbar positioned after the text size button.</td>
+<td>The separator that appears in the free text annotation edit toolbar is positioned after the text size button.</td>
 </tr>
 <tr>
 <td>Edit</td>